 Kombucha is enjoyed for its unique taste (a wonderful way to replace sodas and juice) as well as its many health benefits.

-- 1 scoby you also may be surprised to find a fellow Kombucha-brewer willing to share the love or check out Culture for Health
+- 1 scoby you may be surprised to find a fellow Kombucha-brewer willing to share the love or check out Culture for Health

 - 3 quarts water filtered